 I think that in the future, I may consider getting a Magic Bullet to travel with.
 It is small and lightweight, and wouldn’t take up much space.
 It doesn’t really blend things up like my Blendtec, but I’d rather use it short-term than not at all.
 It’s just one more idea for you to try.

 I also found it challenging to fit in time for working out during this trip, as we were scheduled to be at the conference from 8am to 6 or 7pm each day.
 Lunches were an hour and a half long, but it was an important time to just go for a walk, step away from the mental work and tune out.

 I quickly prioritized what would be the MOST HEALTHY for my body, and determined that sticking to my clean eating was #1, getting enough water and rest was a tie for #2, and fitting in a workout would be #3.
 I was actually able to do that on the first and third day, and to maximize my time I opted for one of my HIIT workouts on day one, and one of my Anywhere Workouts on day three.
 I felt amazing afterwards!

 5 Best Travel Workouts

-You can definitely get more, in-depth information about anti-inflammatory food, eating around food allergies and intolerances and eating while traveling and at restaurants in the Fuel System, the totally awesome ebook I wrote in 2012 to share with you all the stuff I have learned and applied to get in and maintain the lean body physique I want (at 36) with food – no matter where I am.
+All of this, and more in-depth information about anti-inflammatory food, eating around food allergies and intolerances – and eating while traveling and at restaurants is in the Body Fuel System, the totally awesome program I created to share with you all the stuff I have learned and applied to get in and maintain the lean body physique I want (at 36) with food – no matter where I am.